zhol0777/bot-clony/README.md

 ## What is this?

-A clone of bot-sony, a bot originally written by sony for the MechKeys discord.
+A companion of bot-sony for the MechKeys discord.
 It's not done yet.

 ## Why re-write it?